Visiting the Cutty Sark

 My husband was entranced by the whole experience and as someone who loves sailing he absolutely would go back time and time again

 After exploring the ship and meeting the characters onboard, relax and enjoy the British tradition of afternoon tea.
-Located underneath the world’s sole surviving tea clipper, the Cutty Sark café is a great place to relax as well as being in a unique setting of underneath the original hull of this spectacular ship.
+Located underneath the world’s sole surviving tea clipper, the Cutty Sark café is a great place to relax as well as being in a unique setting underneath the original hull of this spectacular ship.

-Cutty Sark was built in 1869 to challenge the best tea clippers on the China tea run.
+The Cutty Sark was built in 1869 to challenge the best tea clippers on the China tea run.
 While Cutty Sark’s days of racing across the oceans to get the finest and freshest teas back to London may be over, the tradition continues under its copper hull of bringing a tea experience to our visitors.

 Afternoon tea includes: